KarolineKlan/mlops_nlp/reports/README.md

 >
 > Answer:

 We implemented 5 tests for data.py that primarily test the initialization of the datasets, ensuring that the train, validation, and test datasets are correctly populated and that the embeddings have size 768 and labels meet the expected criteria being 0 or 1.
 Additionally we implemented a test for model.py that verifys the input and output dimensions of the forwad passes.
+We also added test for the rest of the files in the source code except train.py.

 ### Question 8